Sairyss/domain-driven-hexagon/README.md

 **Note**: since most ports implementations are injected and executed in application service, Application Layer can be a good place to keep those ports.
 But there are times when Domain Layer's business logic depends on executing some external resource, in that case those ports can be put in a Domain Layer.

-**Note**: abusing ports/interfaces and adding unnecessary abstractions may overcomplicate your application.
-Using concrete implementations directly instead of ports is enough in most cases.
+**Note**: abusing ports/interfaces may lead to unnecessary abstractions and overcomplicate your application.
+In some cases It is totally fine to depend on a concrete implementation instead of abstracting it with an interface.
 Think carefully if you really need an abstraction before using it.

 Example files: